 Research shows that color improves recall time on graphs and charts and can be an important performance factor (meaning a measure of how well you performed a task.
 Of course, that in itself doesn’t explain a lot about why I no longer think it’s such a time-suck (or why you should care).
 Thing is, it’s not the colors themselves that are important, but how you use the colors to improve your comprehension and memory.

 I’ve developed a system that I use for pretty much all my reading.
-What I generally do is that I use different colored highlights for certain parts of the text:
+What I generally do is use different colored highlights for certain parts of the text:

 - Yellow = Main points of the text